JorelDenceReyethJMorales/DSAMidterm/README.md

 # React JS

-React is a JavaScript **library**, not a **framework**, that is used to easily build and arrange user interfaces for web applications.
+React is a JavaScript **library**, not a **framework**, that helps you build and organize user interfaces for web applications.
+It works by using **components**, which are self-contained pieces of code that combine reusable JavaScript and HTML.
+React also uses **JSX (JavaScript XML)**, a syntax that allows you to write HTML-like code directly inside your JavaScript files, making it easier to create and manage web pages.

-React focuses on building a web application using these things called **components**.
-A component is a self-contained section of code that functions as reusable building blocks (it has sections of reusable JavaScript and HTML code).

-React uses a syntax extension of JavaScript known as **JSX (JavaScript XML)**.
-JSX allows you to write HTML-like code within your JavaScript files.

 ## Requirements